-With the new year upon us, it is time to consider whether your office requires a new look.
+With the new year upon us, it is time to consider whether your office design requires a rethink.
 But how are you to know exactly what will be considered practical and aesthetically pleasing in 2018?
 There are choices to be made.
 Here at Zentura, we keep our fingers on the pulse at all times to get the lowdown on what businesses, consumers and employees are looking to get from creative, inspiring workspaces for months and even years ahead – and here are just a few ideas we are certain will make a big splash in office design this year:

 Working Together, Emphasised

 The breaking down of physical barriers and partitions has been ongoing for a while now, but this theme will really take flight in the year to come.
 Architecture is set to break down and evolve around the idea of collaborative working – allowing two or more people to work together on projects to pool resources, skills and expertise to accomplish a common goal.
 This means aiming for more open, inspiring workspaces through implications such as collaborative working zones and open plan office layouts.
 Teamwork should not be hindered by architecture and this is only going to become more prevalent during 2018.

 Health and safety audits have been around in the workplace since year dot – but in 2018, a significant push for offices to focus on general wellness – whether through on-site gyms, standing desks, practical break timetables or an abundance of greenery – meaning that all good, contemporary workplaces will have the health and wellbeing of their operatives at the forefront of their ethos going forward.